Rahman123/WearablePack-GoogleGlass/samples/InspectionApp/README.md

 The standard [Salesforce OAuth 2.0 flow](https://developer.salesforce.com/page/Digging_Deeper_into_OAuth_2.0_on_Force.com) does not accept a "userToken" variable, so we could not use that as the authorization URL when configuring the glassware.
 However, the Salesforce OAuth 2.0 flow does accept a "state" variable, which is a general-purpose variable that can be used to pass values back and forth during the authentication process.

-As a solution, the authorization URL we have configured for the glassware is an intermediate Sites Visualforce landing page (in our case, glass-developer-edition.na10.force.com/glassauth).
+As a solution, the authorization URL we have configured for the glassware as an intermediate Sites Visualforce landing page (in our case, glass-developer-edition.na10.force.com/glassauth).
 Google appends the user token to this URL at the start of the authorization flow.

 Once the user token value has been captured, the user is redirected automatically to the standard Salesforce login page, with the user token stored in the Salesforce state variable.
 After the user authorizes the app with Salesforce, they are redirected to a landing page that receives the authorization code from Salesforce (part of the [web-server OAuth 2.0 flow](https://help.salesforce.com/HTViewHelpDoc?id=remoteaccess_oauth_web_server_flow.htm&language=en_US)).
 This code is then exchanged for access and refresh tokens from Salesforce using a standard REST request.